jeff-chastain/cfsolana/readme.md

 **Answer**: Yes, in production mode ContentBox will send via SMTP and can use any SMTP server that is reachable (i.e. network security, etc.)

+**Question**: I am getting a message about aardvark-dns not being available.
+What is this?

+**Answer**: aardvark-dns is Podman's new container DNS resolver; it is used to communicate with containers on the same network.
+Consequently, you will need to install it on the host machine with your operating system's package manager.

+**Question**: I am getting a database connection issue with Podman the first time I start the containers.

+**Answer**: This is a known problem that I have been encountering also; I think it is a startup lag where things are still coming up.
+Simply waiting it out and refreshing the page from time to time fixes this.
+If there is a real problem and it does not come up, please do follow an issue.
+This problem also manifests itself with a browser message like "connection was reset" or some similar verbiage.